 - all those aged 16 to 39 years with underlying health conditions that put them at higher risk of severe COVID-19 (as set out in the green book), and adult carers

 - adult household contacts of immunosuppressed individuals

-Go to the NHS national booking service online at nhs.uk/covid-vaccination or call 119 (free), between 7am and 11pm seven days a week.
+- Make an appointment for a booster via the NHS national booking service online at nhs.uk/covid-vaccination or call 119 (free), between 7am and 11pm seven days a week

 COVID-19 boosters are required because there are some signs that protection offered by the vaccine may start dropping off several months after the second dose - with the most vulnerable groups most at risk of this reduction in protection.

 The COVID-19 booster must be given six months (182 days) after your second dose (not before).
 An interval of six months (182 days) between the second dose and the booster vaccine is considered the most effective for boosting protection.

 Eligible patients can now pre-book their COVID-19 booster vaccine one month prior to them being due for their COVID-19 booster (six months since second dose).

 This does not mean you will get your COVID-19 booster earlier than the six month interval, it simply means you can book an appointment earlier.

 It has been recommended that people will have the Pfizer or a half dose of the Moderna vaccine for their COVID-19 booster, even if they had a different vaccine previously.

 We need as many people as possible double-vaccinated and having received a COVID-19 booster as we go into winter to avoid serious illness and hospitalisations as the weather turns colder.
 The NHS is always under additional pressure during the autumn and winter as respiratory infections take hold.
 Reducing COVID-19 related hospital admissions will help the NHS cope better during the winter months and reduce disruption to routine and planned care.